html5lib/html5lib-python/README.rst

 Installation
 ------------

-html5lib works on CPython 2.7+, CPython 3.4+ and PyPy.
-To install it,
+html5lib works on CPython 3.5+ and PyPy.
+To install it, use:
-use:

 .. code-block:: bash